Wasatch and Uinta montane forests

 The Wasatch and Uinta montane forest is a temperate coniferous forest ecoregion in the Wasatch Range and Uinta Mountains of the western Rocky Mountains system, in the Western United States.
+The ecoregion was defined by the World Wildlife Fund, taken from an ecoregion defined by Omernik and used in the EPA ecoregion system.

 Setting

 This ecoregion is located almost entirely within the state of Utah, with a very small portion stretching north into southwestern Wyoming and southeastern Idaho.
 This ecoregion covers the driest ranges of the Rocky Mountains, in the rain shadow of the Sierra Nevada to the west.

 Flora

-The dominant vegetation type of this ecoregion is coniferous forest, composed mainly of ponderosa pine (Pinus ponderosa), Rocky Mountain Douglas-fir (Pseudotsuga menziesii subsp. glauca), subalpine fir (Abies lasiocarpa), Engelmann spruce (Picea engelmanni) and trembling aspen (Populus tremuloides), with limited populations of limber pine (Pinus flexilis).
-This ecoregion is unique from other Rocky Mountain ecoregions in that large areas are dominated by Gambel oak (Quercus gambelii).
+The dominant vegetation type of this ecoregion is coniferous forest, composed mainly of ponderosa pine (Pinus ponderosa), Rocky Mountain Douglas-fir (Pseudotsuga menziesii subsp. glauca), subalpine fir (Abies lasiocarpa), Engelmann spruce (Picea engelmanni), Rocky Mountain juniper (Juniperus scopulorum), two-needle piñon (Pinus edulis), and trembling aspen (Populus tremuloides), with limited populations of limber pine (Pinus flexilis).
+This ecoregion is unique from other Rocky Mountain ecoregions in that large areas are dominated by gambel oak (Quercus gambelii) and bigtooth maple (Acer grandidentatum).